scueper/Laser-engraving-with-Lasergrbl-and-and-Ender-3-S1-pro/README.md

 - Calibration-source.nc
 - Calibration-output
 - Calibration.jpg

+The results of the outfiles lasered into 2mm plywood
+- Results.jpg

 I do not claim that this is the only or the best way to work, nor that my code is perfect, but it makes my Ender3 S1 pro work with Lasergrbl.